Modeling Deontic Modal Logic in ASP: Resolving the Paradoxes of Deontic Logic

-The query \code{?- warning_sign.} posed in s(CASP) will yield the possible world: \code|{dog, warning_sign, not -warning_sign}|.
-If we replace line (4) with \code{-dog.}, the possible world obtained is: \code|{-dog, -warning_sign, not dog, not warning_sign}|.
+The query \code{?-warning_sign} posed in s(CASP) will yield the answer set \code|{dog, warning_sign}|.
+If we replace line 4 with \code{-dog} and query \code{?- -warning_sign}, the answer obtained is \code|{-dog, -warning_sign}|.
+(Note that both \code{warning_sign} and \code{-warning_sign} will have to be declared as abducibles.)